daily-solutions/extensions/README.md

 **`beforeJoin()` and `afterJoin()`** _(coming soon)_

 These hooks will execute just before and after the top-level app calls `join()`.
 Keep in mind this is a different use case than waiting for the `joined-meeting` event, which be what you actually want.
 You can set up a listener for this event in the `afterCreateFrame()` function.

+## Contributing

+We'd be happy to have you contribute to Daily Extensions!
+To get started, check out our [Contributing Guide](CONTRIBUTING.md).